Judge delays first criminal trial in Elijah McClain's death over objections of prosecutors

 An amended autopsy report released last year, after the coroner's office received some grand jury materials, concluded that McClain died because he was injected with a powerful sedative after being forcibly restrained.

-Dr. Stephen Cina, a pathologist who works for the coroner's office and wrote both reports, said in the latter one that McClain most likely would have survived “but for the administration of ketamine,” though he still listed the cause of death as undetermined rather than a homicide.
+Dr. Stephen Cina, a pathologist who works for the coroner's office and wrote both reports, said in the latter one that McClain most likely would have survived “but for the administration of ketamine,” though he still listed the manner of death as undetermined.

-Note: This story has been corrected to say that an amended autopsy report listed the manner of Elijah McClain's death as undetermined.